fig-x/fig-x.github.io/README.md

 ## TODOs
 - [x] update logo
-- [ ] add more links in the footer
+- [x] add more links in the footer - no need
-- [ ] maybe add an "our friends" page (MU, VIEW, other UMD labs, etc.)
+- [ ] maybe add an "our friends" page (MU, VIEW, HDL, other UMD labs, etc.)
-- [ ] add UMD logo in the footer or somewhere
+- [x] add UMD logo in the footer or somewhere - doesn't fit
 - [x] the design of the `Research` page: one column or two-column?
 - [ ] maybe add awards in the `Publication` page
 - [x] test on a larger screen (and smaller)